calicartels/watch-market-gnn-code/README.md

 ## Dataset Access:
 The complete dataset is available on Hugging Face: [TMVishnu/watch-market-gnn](https://huggingface.co/datasets/TMVishnu/watch-market-gnn)

+## License
+This project is licensed under the Apache License 2.0

 ## Note:

 This complete code took me close to 6 hours to run without a GPU on a Macbook Air M3 with 16GB RAM.